 The ASVAB Mathematics Knowledge section tests your understanding of numerous math areas, concluding algebra and geometry.
 It is available for both the computerized version (CAT-ASVAB) and the paper-and-pencil version.
 The CAT ASVAB math test concludes with 16 questions and you have 20 minutes to finish it.
 The paper-and-pencil version has 25 questions in 24 minutes.

 Calculators are not allowed to use in the Mathematics Knowledge section.
-The best way to prepare for the test is to familiarize yourself with as many ASVAB Math questions as you can.
+The best way to prepare for the test is to familiarize yourself with as many Math Formulas for the ASVAB and Math questions as you can.
 Your score on this test is counted to your AFQT Score and directly affects your percentile rank.
 Be sure you are well prepared for this section before entering the real exam.

 What kind of math is on the ASVAB?